Adopt A Plot – How It Works

 Here’s the scoop!
 (More details can be accessed through the FAQs through the tab above.)

-• The woods have been parceled into 100 plots (roughly 1 acre in size) that residents can “adopt” for light maintenance at least once a year.
+• The woods have been parceled into 105 plots (each roughly 1 acre in size) that residents can “adopt” for light maintenance at least once a year.

 • Each plot is assigned a color – red, blue, orange or yellow.
-The color is marked in the forest using ribbons, painted posts or painted trees–shown below.
 Kind of like hiking a trail in a national park!
-We will also arm you with some super easy training and a map to find your way through.
+We will also arm you with some super easy training, a field guide, and an iPhone app, to find your way.
 And you’re off!

 [threecol_one_first] ribbontree